Skip to navigation Skip to content Skip to subnav

 (5) $2 million to the Vermont Housing and Conservation Board (VHCB) to make grants and deferred loans to nonprofit organizations for weatherization and renewable energy activities allowed by federal law, including assistance for nonprofit owners and occupants of permanently affordable housing.

-(6) $2 million to the Vermont Telecommunications Authority (VTA) to make grants of no more than $10,000.00 per turbine for installation of small-scale wind turbines and associated towers on which telecommunications equipment is to be collocated and which are developed in association with the VTA.
+(6) $2 million to the Vermont Telecommunications Authority (VTA) to make grants of no more than $10,000.00 per turbine for installation of small-scale wind turbines and associated towers on which telecommunications equipment is to be collocated and that are developed in association with the VTA.

 (7) $880,000.00 to the 11 regional planning commissions ($80,000.00 to each such commission) to conduct energy efficiency and energy conservation activities that are eligible under the EECBG program.